abapGit/abapGit/docs/guide-authentication.md

 order: 70
 ---

 Online projects may require authentication to create branches or commits on the remote or even fetch the content in case of private repositories.
-Since abapGit uses git over HTTP the authentication mechanism is Basic Authentication (RFC 7617) using username and password.
+Since abapGit uses git over HTTP the authentication mechanism is Basic Authentication (RFC 2617) using username and password.
 If the remote requires authentication for an action a popup will appear to enable the user to provide the necessary data.
 Once authentication is successful the session remains intact until abapGit is restarted.

 ![Authentication dialog](img/auth_dialog.png)

+Note: Apparently, SAP ABAP supports only RFC 2617 for Basic Authentication and *not* RFC 7617.
+Therefore, you have to use ASCII characters only for your repository passwords (including extended ASCII, hex 20 to FF, https://en.wikipedia.org/wiki/ISO/IEC_8859-1).
+The Euro symbol, for example, is not included since it's Unicode U+20AC (which would require RFC 7617 and UTF-8 encoding of passwords).
+SAP has documented this limitation in SAP Notes [1240796](https://launchpad.support.sap.com/#/notes/1240796).

 ## Two factor authentication